-In this simulation, attacker tried 50 passwords, and was able to find the correct one in the 49th request.
-In the response, victim user's session token is sent to the attacker.
+In this simulation, the attacker tried 50 passwords and was able to find the correct one on the 49th request.
+In the response, the victim user's session token is sent to the attacker.

 Note: The captcha doesn't work on any of the 3 pages named above.
 Each of them has its own impact.
-These are,
+These are:

-- Login Brute-Force - Password reset Sending large volumes of email from proto's mail address. - Registration Creating large number of fake accounts.
+- Login brute force - Password reset sending large volumes of email from proto's mail address. - Registration creating a large number of fake accounts.